anileates/Facebook-Backend-Clone/README.md

 ## Facebook backend clone

-> I had developed this backend study which was in Bitbucket repo for my semester project last year.
-I made some updates and moved it to Github.
+> I had developed this backend study for my semester project last year.
+I just made some updates and moved it to Github.

 ### How to run